day8/re-frame/README.md

 First, above all we believe in the one true [Dan Holmsand], the creator of Reagent, and his divine instrument the `ratom`.
 We genuflect towards Sweden once a day.

+Second, we believe in ClojureScript, and the process of building a system out of pure functions.

-Second, we believe that [FRP] is a honking great idea.
+Third, we believe that [FRP] is a honking great idea.
 You might be tempted to see Reagent as simply another of the React wrappers (a sibling to [OM] and [quiescent](https://github.com/levand/quiescent)).
 But you'll only really "get"
 Reagent when you view it as an FRP library.
 To put that another way, we think that Reagent, at its best, is closer in nature to [Hoplon] or [Elm] than it is OM.

 Finally, we believe in one-way data flow.
 No cycles.
 We don't like read/write `cursors` which promote two way flow of data. re-frame does implement two data way flow, but it uses two, separate, one-way flows to achieve it, and those two flows are different in nature.